Detailed planner, seasoned shopper, & thoughtful creator of easy solutions for the overwhelming design projects in your busy life.

-This one is near and dear to my heart – I live in a house built in 1954 in one of the best-known neighborhoods in Orlando for Mid-Century Modern Style Curb Appeal.
-So I see this style every day!
+This one is near and dear to my heart – we used to live in a house built in 1954 in one of the best-known neighborhoods in Orlando for Mid-Century Modern Style Curb Appeal.
+So I saw this style every day!

 But it can be hard to tell what you’re dealing with when you first buy a mid-century home.
 So today, I’m gonna break it down for you step by step.
 Then I’ll give you ideas for mid-century modern style curb appeal and accents for your home project.

-The first step is to research what you’re dealing with.
+Mid-Century Modern homes are made up of two parts: the architecture and the details.
+So the first step is to research what architecture you’re dealing with and figure out the reasons it’s been done that way.
 What year was your house built?
 Who built it?
 Why was it built?

-Each region has different catalysts for building neighborhoods, and each neighboorhood has different styles.
-Each region uses different materials for the climate.
-Knowing what you’ve got will guide every decision you make from start to finish.
+Each region has different catalysts for building neighborhoods, and each neighborhood has different styles.
+Each region uses different materials for its climate.
+Knowing what you’ve got architecturally will guide every decision you make from start to finish.

 The local property tax registry is a perfect place to start with this, but your city should also have neighborhood histories if the registry doesn’t pan out.
 You can also get key info from your general state history.
 Go to the historical society and ask questions.
 Talk to your neighbors; if you’re lucky, you’ll have an original owner nearby to tell you their story.